danielsada/100daysofalgorithms/README.md

 Things to implement when finished researching regular algorithms (due to the time they take)
  - [ ] Graham scan
  - [ ]  kd-trees

+TODO after all algorithms:
+- [ ] Determine complexities
+- [ ] Add docstrings to tests.

 # Links
 ## Will fill this as soon as I finish